top of page

 Angelina Siegrist 2.JPG

 Angelina Siegrist is a Senior Research and Extension Officer with the Sustainable Farms initiative, based out of the Australian National University.
-Her work focuses on research into the multiple benefits of native biodiversity in agricultural landscapes, with a focus on critically endangered Box Gum Grassy Woodlands across the sheep-wheat belt of south eastern.
+Her work focuses on research into the multiple benefits of native biodiversity in agricultural landscapes, with a focus on critically endangered Box Gum Grassy Woodlands across the sheep-wheat belt of south eastern Australia.
 Angelina is part of the team led by Distinguished Professor David Lindenmayer who have been collecting long-term ecological data on farms for more than 25 years.

 Angelina leads the Victorian arm of the project, leading partnerships and research in the region and bringing the project’s research findings to the communities on the ground.
 She is passionate about ensuring research is shared with landholders and regional NRM practitioners to empower them with science-based data to inform their decision-making around land management practices.